PlatONnetwork/docs/docs/WASM智能合约开发.md

 semantic meanings to each keyword, so you should use the appropriate keyword for the data-type you're defining.

-structs should be used for passive objects that carry data, and may have associated constants, but lack any functionality other than access/setting the data members.
+Structs should be used for passive objects that carry data, and may have associated constants, but lack any functionality other than access/setting the data members.
 All fields must be public, and accessed directly rather than through getter/setter methods.
 The struct must not have invariants that imply